Accessibility

 Accessibility Statement for Leeds Homes website

-The Leeds Homes website www.leedshomes.org.uk is run by Leeds City Council for applicants registering for social housing and bidding on properties advertised through our choice based lettings scheme.
+This website is run by Leeds City Council.
 We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 How accessible this website is